syenpark/syenpark.github.io/_posts/2018-06-08-essential-computer-science-knowledge.md

 ---
 layout: post
-title:  "Essential Computer Science Kowledge"
+title:  "Essential Computer Science Knowledge"
 author: Syen Park
 date:   2018-06-08
 categories: computer_science
-modified_date: 2018-06-29
+modified_date: 2018-07-13
 ---

-I majored in computer science (CS), albeit a different name, and want to do review my knowledge to pursue further studies in CS.
-[Q4 of FAQs for New Postgraduate Students in CSE HKUST](https://www.cse.ust.hk/pg/newStudents/#preparation) states core requirements for any postgraduate students in CS, and I would like to share MOOCs related with these topics and their solutions by me.
+I had learnt computer science (CS) at undergraduate level and pursue further studies in data science and machine learning.
+This article is for those who are in the same boat with me to review CS knowledge aligned with data science and machine learning.
+I refer to [Q4 of FAQs for New Postgraduate Students in CSE HKUST](https://www.cse.ust.hk/pg/newStudents/#preparation) that states core requirements for all postgraduate students in CS and  would like to share MOOCs related with these topics and their solutions by me.

 ### __Operating Systems__
 - #### Introduction to Operating Systems (Udacity)